[Mr Nigel Evans in the Chair]

-Measles vaccination has not had the same level of success, but it is still a fantastic success story.
+Measles vaccination has not had the same success, but it is still a fantastic success story.
 It resulted in a 75% drop in measles deaths between 2000 and 2013 worldwide.
 During the same period, measles cases dropped by 58% from 853,500 down to 355,000—again, a massive drop and good news.
 The World Health Organisation recommends that every child receives two doses of the measles vaccine.
 I remember receiving it as a child in the 1960s quite well.
 I remember the swelling on my arm and the pain, but my dad stood next to me and made sure I had it done.
 He was always there to comfort me as well.

 According to a report by the Measles & Rubella Initiative, African countries have made the most progress—fantastic progress.
 They reduced measles deaths by 86% between 2000 and 2014.
 That is another fantastic, well recorded success story of what we have done.
 Such stories ensure that we continue aiming for the eradication of these diseases.

 Meningitis is a serious public health problem among 25 countries in the African meningitis belt.
 Every one of us, as elected representatives, has had constituents who have had meningitis in their family.
 We know of the blotches, the faintness, the dizziness and the tiredness.
-We know that if our child or grandchild has those symptoms, our knees knock for worry about meningitis, but in African countries meningitis is very real.
+We know that if our child or grandchild has those symptoms, our knees knock with worry about meningitis, but in African countries meningitis is very real.
 It extends from Senegal, on the shores of the Atlantic ocean, to Eritrea along the Red sea.
 Meningitis is prevalent right across that stretch of Africa.

 Half a million people living in that region are at risk from epidemic meningitis each year.
 In 1996, there was a particularly devastating meningitis outbreak, which caused more than 250,000 cases and 25,000 deaths.
 That was mainly due to the Neisseria meningitidis group A, or Men A, as it is referred to.
 Within 10 years, the Meningitis Vaccine Project developed an affordable Men A conjugate vaccine.
 The vaccine reduced the incidence of meningitis of any kind by 94%—is that not fantastic?—following a mass immunisation programme in Chad, in west Africa.
 If we can immunise, we can stop the disease, deaths, pain, suffering, sickness and illness, and that has to be good.